 The cave is located by the most popular circle in Iceland, the Golden Circle, which includes Þingvellir National Park, Geysir Geothermal Area & Gullfoss - the Golden Waterfall, which gives the circle its name, the Golden Circle.

-The Majestic Gullfoss - Iceland's Golden Waterfall, which gives Name to the Golden Circle
+The Majestic Gullfoss - Iceland's Golden Waterfall, which gives the Name to the Golden Circle

-Have a lovely time visiting the Cave People :) And you might want to read up on more caves in Iceland in my travel-blog about my favourite caves.
+Have a lovely time visiting the Cave People :) And you might want to read more about caves in Iceland in my travel blog about my favourite caves.